Parrots’ droppings reveal critical diet, health, and well-being information.

 Watery poop isn’t bad if it reflects a modest dietary change.
 Stools will naturally be firmer when the parrot has eaten seeds, nuts, or fiber-dense foods.

-If a parrot’s droppings are consistently loose or discolored, it likely has diarrhea.
+If the droppings are consistently loose or discolored, the parrot has diarrhea.

 What Should Parrot Poop Smell Like?